North Dakota Court Records

 Are North Dakota Divorce Records Available Online?

-North Dakota does not have a central portal where interested persons may request for divorce records online.
-Instead, the divorce records are maintained by the Clerk of Court or records management office in each county.
-Requests can only be made at the county court where divorce was granted, either in person or by mail.
+North Dakota does not have a central portal where interested persons may request divorce records online.
+Instead, the divorce records are maintained by the Clerk of Court or the records management office in each county.
+Requests are typically made at the county court where the divorce was granted, either in person or by mail.

 The Clerk of Court provides both informational and certified copies of divorce records, depending on the request made.

-Some populous states provide access to records online in order to make the process less tedious.
+Some populous states provide access to records online to make the process less tedious.

 How Do I Seal My Divorce Records in North Dakota?

 The process of sealing divorce records in North Dakota is quite straightforward.
 However, both parties must first reach an agreement to have the record sealed.
-In addition to this, they will also need to provide the court with convincing reasons why the judge should order for the sealing of the divorce records.
+They will also need to provide the court with convincing reasons why the judge should order the sealing of the divorce records.

-A petition will be submitted by the couple at the court where divorce proceedings took place.
-Just like other court hearings, the service of a legal solicit may be required.
-In North Dakota, it is not enough to seek the agreement of the other partner in order to have the record sealed, the judge also has to be convinced that sealing the divorce record is completely essential.
+The couple will submit a petition to the court where the divorce proceedings took place.
+Just like other court hearings, the service of a legal solicitation may be required.
+In North Dakota, it is not enough to seek the other partner's agreement to have the record sealed; the judge also has to be convinced that sealing the divorce record is completely essential.

-The judge may grant the sealing of divorce records if the couple is able to prove that not sealing the records poses a potential risk to the reputation, children, financial stability or career of both parties.
+The judge may grant the sealing of divorce records if the couple can prove that not sealing the records poses a potential risk to the reputation, children, financial stability, or career of both parties.